What is a SWOT analysis?

 A SWOT analysis isn’t appropriate for every small business decision you make throughout your day.
 The in-depth process would get in the way of moving forward in a timely fashion.

-But, if you’re considering any large business decisions – like a new partnership, adding a new product line, offering a new service, big adjustments to internal policies, or adding a new position or department – then conducting a SWOT analysis before proceeding is a good idea.
+But, if you’re considering any large business decisions – like a new partnership, writing a business plan to add a new product line, offering a new service, big adjustments to internal policies, or adding a new position or department – then conducting a SWOT analysis before proceeding is a good idea.

-You should also use this technique anytime you find your business stalling, a project fails, when you’re starting a new business, or you have unexpected success.
-Also, make sure you evaluate the project cost management involved in the project and forecast things accordingly.
+It would be best if you also used this technique anytime you find your business stalling, a project fails, when you’re starting a new business, or have unexpected success.

 Finally, you should conduct a SWOT analysis anytime you consider making any significant changes to your brand or brand identity.